toddaustin07/MQTT_SmartApp/README.md

 The intention is to expand this list to nearly all relevant SmartThings device types, but the speed at which this list is expanded will depend entirely on community interest.

-Testing has been only done so far with ngrok and Mosquitto-based configurations on a Raspberry Pi.
+Testing has been only done so far with ngrok and Mosquitto-based configurations on a Raspberry Pi running Raspberry Pi OS (Linux)

 ## Requirements
 ### Network